 In short, it's getting harder and harder to just log on and compute, so to speak.

-I am not a programmer, and I am not a developer, so it's not as though I can offer up a technical solution.
-(Though it seems fair to say that neither can the people who are building these applications.)
-Even so, the constant stream of hacking incidents, patches and re-patches has to leave you to wonder -- I know it does me -- whether application development is going to be able to keep pace with the growing skills of the hacker community.
+I am not a programmer, and I am not a developer, so it's not like I can offer up a technical solution.
+(Though it seems fair to say that neither can the people who're building these applications.)
+Even so, the constant stream of hacking incidents, patches, and re-patches has to leave you to wonder -- I know I do -- whether application development is going to be able to keep pace with the growing skills of the hacker community.

 With automated, often useless support, and minimal access to one-on-one assistance, we can't afford to leave users exposed to these weaknesses.
 Applications need to be more secure than they are now.
 The fixes to these vulnerabilities had better work the first time.
 Something has to give.
 I just don't know what it will be.

-But on the opposite end of this issue -- the courtroom -- I do know that the sentences we are seeing handed down for various computer crimes are ridiculous.
-Too many exceptions are being made -- be it for the age of the defendant or, as in one recent case, for being "cooperative," but not providing any substantive help to the prosecution.
+But on the opposite end of this issue -- the courtroom, I do know that the sentences we're seeing handed down for various computer crimes are ridiculous.
+Too many exceptions are being made -- be it for the age of the defendant or as in one recent case, for being "cooperative," but not providing any substantive help to the prosecution.

 We need to slam the prison door shut on the perpetrators while we figure out how to slam the digital door shut on breaches in the first place.
 Which brings me back to my original premise, laid out in a May 27th blog entry, Security Is The New Cold War, which is that it's going to take a whole lot of communal effort from a whole lot of angles to keep up with, never mind combat, or even defeat, computer criminals.
 We're already too far behind.